This crispy crustless pizza is ready fast. It's the perfect low-carb snack, or you can pair it with vegetables for lunch or even a light dinner.

 This pizza is definitely crispy.
 If you like chewy pizza, I suggest you try this coconut flour pizza or this meat crust pizza.
 Chicken crust pizza is another good option.

 This pizza is best enjoyed freshly made, so I suggest you only make as much as you anticipate eating right away.
 If you do have leftovers, you can keep them in an airtight container in the fridge for up to four days.
-They're best eaten cold.
+They're best eaten cold or briefly reheated in a skillet over medium heat.
+I don't recommend reheating the leftovers in the microwave.

 Serving Suggestions

 You can serve this pizza on its own as a tasty snack.
 That's how I usually serve it.
 But sometimes (when my family begs me to...)
-I make it into a full dinner by serving a salad on the side.
-Here are a few good options:
+I make it into a full dinner by serving a steamed veggie or a salad on the side.
+It goes particularly well with Caesar salad, tomato salad, and steamed broccoli, as shown in the image below.

 Recipe Card